 Stroke Risk Factors

-High blood pressure is the No. 1 reason that you might have a stroke.
-The risk of stroke is also increased by age, family history of stroke, smoking, diabetes, high cholesterol, and heart disease.
+High blood pressure is the number one reason that you might have a stroke.
+The risk of a stroke is also increased by age, family history of stroke, smoking, diabetes, high cholesterol and heart disease.

 Certain medications increase the chances of clot formation, and therefore your chances for a stroke.
 Birth control pills can cause blood clots, especially in women who smoke and who are older than 35.

-Cocaine use, alcohol abuse, head injury, and bleeding disorders increase the risk of bleeding into the brain.
+Cocaine use, alcohol abuse, head injury and bleeding disorders increase the risk of bleeding into the brain as well.

 Stroke symptoms depend on what part of the brain is damaged.
 In some cases, a person may not even be aware that he or she has had a stroke.
 Usually, a SUDDEN development of one or more of the following indicates a stroke: